SyriaOfficial Name: Syrian Arab Republic

 Security personnel frequently place foreign visitors under surveillance.
 Hotel rooms, internet connections, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
 Taking photographs of anything that could be perceived as being of military or security interest may result in questioning, detention and/or confiscation of the images.
 Additionally, U.S. citizens should be aware that conversations on the topics of politics, religion and other social issues could lead to arrest.
 It is also illegal in Syria to possess specific-use electronic devices including GPS, short-wave or handheld radio equipment, or similar devices.

 U.S. citizens should increase their vigilance if they travel to the border area with Iraq or Israel, the Golan Heights, or the Al-Jazira region.
-Movements in these areas are subject to Syrian security surveillance and could lead to questioning or detention.

 To stay connected: